 3. Apply the mortar: Using a ⁤trowel or putty knife, carefully apply the mortar to the hairline crack.
 Make sure to press the mortar firmly into the crack, ensuring it fills the entire length⁤ and width.
 Smooth out the surface with the edge of⁣ the trowel or putty knife to ⁤create an even finish.

-Read Also: How to repair the top of a chimney?
+Read Also: How to repair broken chimney bricks?

 4. Allow curing ⁣time: ⁣ After applying the mortar, it’s⁢ crucial to let it⁢ cure properly. ⁣This usually takes about 24-48 hours, depending on the⁤ specific mortar product used.
 Keep the area protected from rain or ⁢extreme temperature fluctuations ⁤during this time.